dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-discovery.md

 {{% codetab %}}

-## Build and publish a container for your gRPC-based component
+## Build and publish a container for your Pluggable component

 Make sure your component is running as a container, published first and accessible to your Kubernetes cluster.